J4X-98/Writeups/Websites/DamnVulnerableDeFi/11_Backdoor/writeup.md

 ### The POC

-Finally I needed to run this inside the testfile. as we anyways only have one transaction, this can be done in one function call:
+Finally, I needed to run this inside the test file.
+As we anyways only have one transaction, this can be done in one function call:

 ```js
 it('Execution', async function () {